 Requests for IL State deployable resources may be received from local or State agencies, as well as agencies in other states.
 The 24/7 IEMA Dispatch Center serves as the primary contact point to receive and process requests for State deployable communications resources.

 REQUEST AND DEPLOYMENT PROCESS

-Emergency Incidents, Planned Events and Training Exercises

 Local Resource Request

 Requesting agency contacts the local host agency directly and requests the desired communications asset(s).